Money Laundering Job Scams

 How to Avoid Money Job Scams

-While companies may offer to pay you via direct deposit, no company will ever require you to use direct deposit.
+- While companies may offer to pay you via direct deposit, no company should ever require you to use direct deposit.
 Therefore, make sure you are confident of a company's legitimacy before providing them with personal information or handling money for the company.

 More Information on Job Scams